awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 |  Can backups be performed on the replica?  |  Yes\.
 Automatic backups and manual snapshots are supported on RDS for MySQL or RDS for MariaDB read replicas\.   |  Yes\.
 Automatic backups and manual snapshots are supported on RDS for Oracle read replicas\.   |  Yes, you can create a manual snapshot of RDS for PostgreSQL read replicas, but automatic backups aren't supported\.   |  No\.
 Automatic backups and manual snapshots aren't supported on RDS for SQL Server read replicas\.  |
 |  Can you use parallel replication?  |  Yes\.
 All supported MariaDB and MySQL versions allow for parallel replication threads\.   |  Yes\.
 Redo log data is always transmitted in parallel from the primary database to all of its read replicas\.  |  No\.
 PostgreSQL has a single process handling replication\.  |  Yes\.
 Redo log data is always transmitted in parallel from the primary database to all of its read replicas\.  |
 |  Can you maintain a replica in a mounted rather than a read\-only state?  |  No\.  |  Yes\.
 The primary use for mounted replicas is cross\-Region disaster recovery\.
 An Active Data Guard license isn't required for mounted replicas\.
 For more information, see [Working with read replicas for Amazon RDS for Oracle](oracle-read-replicas.md)\.  |  No\.  |  No\.  |

+### Read replica storage types<a name="USER_ReadRepl.Overview.replica-storage"></a>

+By default, a read replica is created with the same storage type as the source DB instance\.
+However, you can create a read replica that has a different storage type from the source DB instance based on the options listed in the following table\.

+<a name="rds-read-replica-storage-reference"></a>[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ReadRepl.html)

+**Note**
+When you increase the allocated storage of a read replica, it must be by at least 10 percent\.
+If you try to increase the value by less than 10 percent, you get an error\.

+### Restrictions for creating a replica from a replica<a name="USER_ReadRepl.Overview.circular-replication"></a>

+Amazon RDS doesn't support circular replication\.
+You can't configure a DB instance to serve as a replication source for an existing DB instance\.
+You can only create a new read replica from an existing DB instance\.
+For example, if **MySourceDBInstance** replicates to **ReadReplica1**, you can't configure **ReadReplica1** to replicate back to **MySourceDBInstance**\.

+For RDS for MariaDB and RDS for MySQL, and for certain versions of RDS for PostgreSQL, you can create a read replica from an existing read replica\.
+For example, you can create new read replica **ReadReplica2** from exiting replica **ReadReplica1**\.
+For RDS for Oracle and RDS for SQL Server, you can't create a read replica from an existing read replica\.

+### Considerations when deleting replicas<a name="USER_ReadRepl.Overview.deletion-considerations"></a>

+If you no longer need read replicas, you can explicitly delete them using the same mechanisms for deleting a DB instance\.
+If you delete a source DB instance without deleting its read replicas in the same AWS Region, each read replica is promoted to a standalone DB instance\.
+For information about deleting a DB instance, see [Deleting a DB instance](USER_DeleteInstance.md)\.
+For information about read replica promotion, see [Promoting a read replica to be a standalone DB instance](#USER_ReadRepl.Promote)\.

+If you have cross\-Region read replicas, see [Cross\-Region replication considerations](#USER_ReadRepl.XRgn.Cnsdr) for information related to deleting the source DB instance for a cross\-Region read replica\.

 ## Creating a read replica<a name="USER_ReadRepl.Create"></a>